zcw5116/spark2-hbase/README.md

                      |}
                      |}""".stripMargin
 ```
-rowkey is mapping to dataframe field 'myrowkey'
+'rowkey' is mapping to dataframe field 'myrowkey'

-columns is defined for mapping dataframe fields to hbase columns
+'columns' is defined for mapping dataframe fields to hbase columns

 - Write DataFrame to Hbase